 3. Subawardee Budget.
 F&A cost rates must be within the limit allowed by the prime sponsor for the prime award project.
 If the project is federally funded, confirm that the Subawardee has federally approved fringe benefit and F&A rates if those costs are included in the budget.
 In the event that federally negotiated F&A and/or fringe rates do not exist, a maximum of 10% MTDC, less equipment, F&A will be allowed, and supporting documentation for fringe benefits must be provided.
 If the prime sponsor has a lower rate, such as NIH's current 8% rate for foreign subrecipients, the lower rate must apply.
 If the Subawardee is required to provide cost share or matching funds, a cost share budget should also be provided.
 Send the budget as an attachment to the Preq, labeled with the Req ID number.

 4. Audit Certification and Financial Status Questionnaire.
 The questionnaire is required for all new subawards issued to individuals or entities that are not U.S. accredited institutions of higher education.
-Send the Questionnaire as an attachment to the Preq.
+Send the completed Questionnaire to DSP as an attachment to the Preq.

 If you have questions about outgoing subawards, please email email@example.com or call 335-2123.
 Outgoing subawards are generally assigned to DSP staff according to the PI's college or unit.
 Click here for the DSP staff directory.